Taiwan Politics Database

 Top job

 The presidency is the highest and most powerful position in ROC politics.
-The president is not only head of state and commander-in-chief of the armed forces; he or she has the authority to appoint the head of the Executive Yuan (= premier), of the Judicial Yuan (as well as its grand justices [dafaguan 大法官]), of the Control Yuan, and of the Examination Yuan.
-Furthermore, the president represents the ROC in foreign relations.
 In Chinese, the president is called zongtong 總統 and the vice president fuzongtong 副總統, their office zongtongfu 總統府 (term applies both to the institution and its building in downtown Taipei).

 Presidential Office 總統府